Rothamsted/knetmaps.js/docs/Installation Guide.md

   </div>
 ```

-In the example page: `index.html`, KnetMaps is launched when users select a dataset to visualize from the dropdown menu (via an `onchange` event).
-The `launchNetwork(datasetName)` method in `launchNetwork.js` loads the JSON dataset object and initializes the cytoscapeJS container.
+In the example page: `index.html`, KnetMaps is launched by default when the page loads using a dataset selected from the dropdown menu and is later invoked whenever users select a new dataset to visualize from the dropdown menu (invoked via the `onchange` event of the dropdown menu).
+The `launchNetwork(datasetName)` method in `launchNetwork.js` populates the menubar, loads the JSON dataset object and initializes the cytoscapeJS container.

-### KnetMaps components

-* cytoscapeJS container: A core cytoscapeJS container to visualize animated, inter-connected nodes and edges as a network graph.
-* Menubar: A javascript menubar that combines a host of useful features to filter, toggle, re-layout and interact with the network
-* ItemInfo: A sliding overlay panel to display additional (optional) metadata associated with nodes and edges.
-* Counts legend: A handy legend to list the number of total and visible nodes (and edges) within the currently visualized network.

 ### Input JSON Dataset